-Power-on LED: When this LED is lit, it indicates that the server is turned on.
+Power-on LED: When this LED is lit and not flashing, it indicates that the server is turned on.
+When this LED is flashing, it indicates that the server is turned off and still connected to an ac power source.
 When this LED is off, it indicates that ac power is not present, or the power supply or the LED itself has failed.